The excellent view through the windows of our room at Zuiko was even better this morning.

 We arrived at Onagawa Town 女川町 now.

-- Do a daily check for updates on detours, route changes, and other heads-ups about the route
+- For updates on detours, route changes, and trail closures on the MCT route

 - Get the MCT Official Hiking Map Books

-- Download route GPS provided by Michinoku Trail Club
+- Download route GPS provided by MCT Trail Club

 Comments